Kampala has an urban area population of 2,345,402. The population of the Greater Kampala Area, as of 2016, was 4,904,806 people.

 Itinerary Kampala City Day tour Drive

-Visiting points of interest including; Post office, Parliament, National Theater, Railway station, clock tower, Rubaga Cathedral, Bulange Kings palace, Namirembe cathedral, Old Kampala Mosque, Uganda Museum, Bahai Temple, Namugongo martyrs memorial site Catholic and protestant.
+Visiting points of interest include; Post office, Parliament, National Theater, Railway station, clock tower, Rubaga Cathedral, Bulange Kings palace, Namirembe cathedral, Old Kampala Mosque, Uganda Museum, Bahai Temple, Namugongo martyrs memorial site Catholic and protestant.

 During the day, Kampala is alive with business, but when the night falls, it turns into a vampire arena, with ladies of the night taking over on almost every corner.

-The culture is now rooted and it will stay with us for a very long time.
+The culture is now rooted, and it will stay with us for a very long time.
 Ugandans enjoy going out.

-The Bars stay open until morning and the party continues all over Kampala.
+The Bars stay open until morning, and the party continues all over Kampala.

-Nightlife is both safe and dangerous because of bouncers in the bars and clubs and Ugandans, for the most part, are simply friendly and hospitable.
+Nightlife is both safe and dangerous because bouncers in the bars and clubs and Ugandans, for the most part, are simply friendly and hospitable.

-At most pubs, security is paramount and a body search without segregation will take place when entering most night Joints.
+At most pubs, security is paramount, and a body search without segregation will take place when entering most night Joints.

 Without you asking or consulting with your hotel reception, a cab will be the best way of transport out of your hotel to a happening place.

-It is safe to ride a taxi (special hire) than a Boda Boda for safety reasons both life and property.
+It is safe to ride a taxi (special hire) than a Boda Boda for safety reasons, both life and property.

 Going out in a group ensures more safety for you and others.
-When going out please remember not to bring your valuables like a passport, a lot of cash, expensive jewellery, cameras phones, and watches, unless you are sure you are not going to get drunk.
+When going out, please remember not to bring your valuables like a passport, a lot of cash, expensive jewellery, cameras, phones, and watches, unless you are sure you are not going to get drunk.

-There are yellow taxis, friendship taxis, quiki taxis you can attain their toll-free line in the eye magazine.
+There are yellow taxis, friendship taxis, quiki taxis.
+You can attain their toll-free line in the eye magazine.

-Try to bargain and make jokes, Can you lend me a lift I will pay you at the end of the month.
+Try to bargain and make jokes.
+Can you lend me a lift?
+I will pay you at the end of the month.

-Or Take me to my hotel or out then I will get you a visa to my country in return.
+Or Take me to my hotel or out, then I will get you a visa to my country in return.
 Then simile a lot Some of the joints that have most expatriates and foreigners.